ejChathuranga/android-mvvm-example/README.md

 # Android Kotlin MVVM

-This assessment aims to gauge your development skills with the focus being on Android using Kotlin.
-We will be paying attention to your approach to implementing the base architecture of services and MVVM, the structure of your code, and adherence to best practices and design principles.
+This sample app aims to gauge development skills with the focus being on Android using Kotlin.
+In heree will be paying attention to implementing the base architecture of services and MVVM, the structure of code, and adherence to best practices and design principles.

 ## Goals